How To Drink Whiskey Like a Sir: Ways To Enjoy Whiskey

-Bourbon, mainly from the USA, requires a mash of at least 51% corn.
-It must age in new charred oak barrels.
+• Bourbon (USA): Requires a mash of at least 51% corn and aging in new charred oak barrels.

 The Importance of Glassware

-Another good option is the Libbey Kentucky Bourbon Trail glass.
-It’s slightly larger at 8 ounces and costs around $10.
-This glass is the official choice for the Kentucky Bourbon Trail.
-It brings a fancy feel to your home whiskey tasting.
+• Libbey Kentucky Bourbon Trail Glass: Slightly larger at 8 ounces and priced around $10, this glass is the official choice for the Kentucky Bourbon Trail.
+Its elegant design elevates the experience of home whiskey tastings.

 The Best Temperature for Whiskey